Alexis de Tocqueville: In the Second Republic

-Minister of Foreign Affairs

 A supporter of Cavaignac and of the Party of Order, Tocqueville accepted an invitation to enter Odilon Barrot's government as Minister of Foreign Affairs from 3 June to 31 October 1849.
 During the troubled days of June 1849, he pleaded with Interior Minister Jules Armand Dufaure for the reestablishment of the state of siege in the capital and approved the arrest of demonstrators.
 Tocqueville, who since February 1848 had supported laws restricting political freedoms, approved the two laws voted immediately after the June 1849 days which restricted the liberty of clubs and freedom of the press.

-This active support in favor of laws restricting political freedoms stands in contrast of his defense of freedoms in Democracy in America.
-According to Tocqueville, he favored order as "the sine qua non for the conduct of serious politics.
+This active support in favour of laws restricting political freedoms stands in contrast of his defence of freedoms in Democracy in America.
+According to Tocqueville, he favoured order as "the sine qua non for the conduct of serious politics.
 He [hoped] to bring the kind of stability to French political life that would permit the steady growth of liberty unimpeded by the regular rumblings of the earthquakes of revolutionary change″.

+Opposition to Louis Napoleon

 Tocqueville had supported Cavaignac against Louis Napoléon Bonaparte for the presidential election of 1848.
 Opposed to Louis Napoléon Bonaparte's 2 December 1851 coup which followed his election, Tocqueville was among the deputies who gathered at the 10th arrondissement of Paris in an attempt to resist the coup and have Napoleon III judged for "high treason" as he had violated the constitutional limit on terms of office.
 Detained at Vincennes and then released, Tocqueville, who supported the Restoration of the Bourbons against Napoleon III's Second Empire (1851–1871), quit political life and retreated to his castle (Château de Tocqueville).